grackle-project/grackle/doc/source/Integration.rst

     * **cxx_table_example.C** - tabulated cooling only (no chemistry) C++
       example that uses the units and chemistry data structures.

+    * **cxx_omp_example.C** - C++ example using both the non-equilibrium
+      and tabulated solvers wth OpenMP.
+Run the executable with the -h flag to see a full list of options.

     * **fortran_example.F** - full functionality Fortran example that uses
       the :c:func:`initialize_grackle_` function.